American crocodile: Distribution and habitat

 The American crocodile is the most widespread of the four extant species of crocodiles from the Americas.
 They are saltwater-tolerant, and have thus been capable of colonizing a multitude of islands within the Caribbean, and on some coastal Pacific islands as well making it the most widely distributed New World crocodile.
 They inhabit waters such as mangrove swamps, river mouths, fresh waters, and salt lakes, and can even be found at sea, hence their wide distribution throughout southern Florida, the Greater Antilles (excluding Puerto Rico and Isla de la Juventud, where they are replaced by the introduced spectacled caiman), Martinique, southern Mexico (including the Yucatán Peninsula), Central America, and the South American countries of Colombia, Peru, Venezuela (including on Margarita Island), and Ecuador.
 The American crocodile is especially plentiful in Costa Rica.

 American crocodiles coexist with the American alligator in Florida and the spectacled caiman within Central America.
 The only other crocodiles present within the American crocodile's range are the Morelet's crocodile, and the critically endangered Cuban and Orinoco crocodiles.
-Recent morphological and genetic analyses have demonstrated hybridization with Cuban crocodiles among American crocodiles of the Yucatan.
+Recent morphological and genetic analyses have demonstrated hybridization with Cuban crocodiles among American crocodiles of the Yucatán.